sophongo/sophdoc/docs/en/admin/ghippo/best-practice/gproduct/nav.md

     },
     ```

-    The corresponding relation between the above registration and the qiankun sub-application fields is:
+    The proper relation between the above registration and the qiankun sub-application fields is:

     ```yaml
     {